Non-Compete | Employee & IP Data Theft | Non-Solicitation

-Non-Compete, IP Theft and Non-Solicitation matters involve similar investigative techniques.
+Non-Compete, Employee and Intellectual Property Theft, and Non-Solicitation matters involve similar investigative techniques.

 These matters involve identifying whether individuals that have left one organization have taken intellectual property (IP) and/or are in violation of a non-compete agreement, non-solicitation agreement or other such protective covenant.
 Depending on the strategy of the case and the egregiousness of the actions, the lack of any kind of protective covenant hasn’t prevented clients from being able to prove damages and win their case.